instructure/canvas-lms/doc/docker/developing_with_docker.md

 Email is often sent through background jobs if you spin up the `jobs` container.
-If you would like to test or preview any notifications, simply trigger the email through it's normal actions, and it should immediately show up in the emulated webmail inbox available here: http://mailcatcher.canvaslms.docker/
+If you would like to test or preview any notifications, simply trigger the email through its normal actions, and it should immediately show up in the emulated webmail inbox available here: http://mailcatcher.canvaslms.docker/

 ## Tips

-It will likely be helpful to alias the various docker-compose commands like `docker-compose run --rm web` because that can get tiring to type over and overe.
-Here's some recommended aliases you can add to your `~/.bash_profile` and reload your Terminal.
+It will likely be helpful to alias the various docker-compose commands like `docker-compose run --rm web` because that can get tiring to type over and over.
+Here are some recommended aliases you can add to your `~/.bash_profile` and reload your Terminal.

 ```
 alias dc='docker-compose'